 You can implement your own Forager, although the build-in forager should suffice for most needs.

 9.7.2.1.
-Subset selection
+Accepted count limit

 When there are many possible moves, it becomes inefficient to evaluate all of them at every step.
 To evaluate only a random subset of all the moves, use: